Martin-Holstad/VikingFjord-whitelist-frontend/README.md

 ### Whitelist Form

 - Users can submit their username and server password to gain access.
-- The top bar displays the server’s online status, in-game clock, and Minecraft version.
+- The top bar displays the server’s online status, in-game clock and Minecraft version.

 ### Buttons